ssbc/scuttlebot.io/tmpl/apis/modules/ssb-config.md

 * `friends.hops` *(number)* How many friend of friend hops to replicate.
 Defaults to `3`.
 * `gossip.connections` *(number)* How many other nodes to connect with at one time.
 Defaults to `2`.
 * `path` *(string)* Path to the application data folder, which contains the private key, message attachment data (blobs) and the leveldb backend.
 Defaults to `$HOME/.ssb`.
-* `master` *(array)* Pubkeys of users who, if they connect to the Scuttlebot instance, are allowed to command the primary user with full rights.
+* `master` *(array)* Pubkeys of users who, if they connect to the server instance, are allowed to command the primary user with full rights.
 Useful for remotely operating a pub.
 Defaults to `[]`.
 * `logging.level` *(string)* How verbose should the logging be.
 Possible values are error, warning, notice, and info.
 Defaults to `notice`.

 There are some configuration options for the sysadmins out there.
 All configuration is loaded via [`rc`](https://github.com/dominictarr/rc).
 You can pass any configuration value in as cli arg, env var, or in a file.